(CNN) -- Protesters in Pakistan held a sit-in near the country's main port Sunday, demanding an end to U.S. drone strikes.

-Khan's party, a small, right-wing group that doesn't have any representation in parliament, is nonetheless popular among the country's youth.
+Khan's party does not have any representation in parliament, but is popular among Pakistan's youth.